0xN7y/HttpLogScanner/README.md

 ![Screenshot](img/test.png)

-The program analyzes logs to fibd threats using machine learning techniques and a dataset of labeled request patterns  it can classify requests as good or malicious
+The program analyzes logs to find threats using machine learning techniques and a dataset of labeled request patterns  it can classify requests as good or malicious